rust-lang/rust/src/doc/rustc-dev-guide/src/pat-exhaustive-checking.md

-Thus usefulness is used for two purposes: detecting unreachable code (which is useful to the user), and ensuring that matches are exhaustive (which is important for soundness).
+Thus usefulness is used for two purposes: detecting unreachable code (which is useful to the user), and ensuring that matches are exhaustive (which is important for soundness, because a match expression can return a value).

 ## Where it happens